gohugoio/hugoDocs/content/en/methods/page/FirstSection.md

 ---
 title: FirstSection
-description: Returns the Page object of the top level section of which the given page is a descendant.
+description: Returns the Page object of the top-level section of which the given page is a descendant.
 categories: []
 keywords: []
 action: